Fast Change Identification in Multi-Play Bandits and its Applications in Wireless Networks: TS-GE : Algorithm Description and Features

 \subsection{Alternating \ac{TS} and \ac{BP} phases}

 Each episode consists of a \ac{TS} phase, a \ac{BP} phase, and an optional \ac{GE} phase.
-Let us set $T_l = \sqrt{T}$.
-In the \ac{TS} phase, the player performs the action selection of the choices according to the \ac{TS} algorithm for $T_{TS}$ slots as given in~\cite{agrawal2012analysis}.
-We set $T_{TS} = \sqrt{T} - T^{\frac{2}{5}}$.
-Each arm $a_i$ is characterized by its \ac{TS} parameters $\alpha_i$ and $\beta_i$, all of which are initially set to unity\footnote{Note that the TS parameters can be initialized according to the observed rewards in the \texttt{ETC} phase.
+Since in practical scenarios of interest, the time-horizon $T$ can be made arbitrary, let us set $T_{\rm l} = \sqrt{T}$.
+In the \ac{TS} phase, the player performs the action selection of the choices according to the \ac{TS} algorithm for $T_{\rm TS}$ slots as given in~\cite{agrawal2012analysis}.
+The version of Agrawal and Goyal~\cite{agrawal2012analysis} can be implemented here due to the fact that the player has access to the binary rewards $R_{\pi, {\rm B}}(t)$.
+Each arm $a_i$ is characterized by its \ac{TS} parameters $\alpha_i$ and $\beta_i$, all of which are initially set to one\footnote{Note that the TS parameters can be initialized according to the observed rewards in the \texttt{ETC} phase.
 However, in order to safeguard against changes in the \texttt{ETC} phase, we begin the TS phase with fresh parameters.}.
-After each play of an arm $a_i$, its estimated mean $\hat{\mu}_i$ is updated.
+After each play of an arm $a_i$, its estimated mean $\hat{\mu}_i$ is updated according to the reward from the truncated Gaussian distribution $R_{\pi}(t)$.
 Let $a_i$ be played at time slots $\{t_i\} \in [T]$ and the number of times it is played is $n_i(t)$ until (and including) the time-slot $t$, then: